Immunity - NL Host Nation

 Under international law, privileged persons have a duty to respect Dutch traffic laws, despite their privileges and immunities.
 Although the vast majority of them do so, the Ministry of Foreign Affairs wishes – given the potentially serious consequences – to clarify the relationship between driving under the influence of alcohol, drugs or certain medications and the immunities that apply.

-Police traffic checks – Flagging down vehicles and the breathalyser test
+Police traffic checks – flagging down vehicles and the breathalyser test

-The police may decide, based on their observations, whether there are reasonable grounds for assuming that a privileged person is driving under the influence of alcohol, drugs or certain medicines.
+The police may decide, based on their own observations, whether there are reasonable grounds for assuming that a privileged person is driving under the influence of alcohol, drugs or certain medicines.
 They may request the privileged person to submit voluntarily to a breathalyser test.
-(The breathalyser test shows whether a motorist has exceeded the statutory limit – currently a blood alcohol level of 0.05% or 220 micrograms per litre of exhaled air.)

 Arrest, breath tests, blood tests and urine tests